MiniZinc/libminizinc/docs/en/fzn-spec.rst

-An implementation must output values for all and only the variables annotated with ``output_var`` or ``output_array`` (output annotations must not appear on parameters).
+An implementation must output values for all and only the variables annotated with ``output_var`` or ``output_array`` (output annotations must not appear on parameters) in a FlatZinc model, or those variables and arrays whose identifiers are listed in the ``"output"`` property of a FlatZinc-JSON model.
 Output must be printed to the standard output stream.

 For example: